 Rachel is a co-founder and the Ensemble Director of dog & pony dc.
 With the ensemble, Rachel directed COURAGE and Beertown, and co-directed Toast.
-She performed in Cymbeline, Bare Breasted Women Sword Fighting, Separated at Birth, Beertown, Squares, and touring performances of A Killing Game and TOAST.
+She performed in Cymbeline, Bare Breasted Women Sword Fighting, Separated at Birth, Beertown, Squares, Discovered!
+The Amazing Untold Stories of Catenarians, and touring performances of A Killing Game and TOAST.
 She is the project leader for Beertown Takes America.

 Rachel is a member of HowlRound’s National Advisory Committee and is a regular presenter with National Arts Market Project on audience engagement and empowering staff to serve as change-agents.
 She also works with arts and culture organizations (and sometimes science-y ones) on developing strategies for deepening and broadening staff, audience, and community engagement.
 Her perspectives on the world can be found on abigeyedfish.com and @RGinDC.